ruuda/miniserver/README.md

  * A recent Nginx, with Brotli support.
  * [Lego][lego] to refresh your Letsencrypt certificates.
  * Bit by bit reproducible.
- * Packaged as a squashfs file system, runs using systemd's isolation.
+ * Packaged as a squashfs file system, runs using systemd's isolation features.

 [lego]: https://go-acme.github.io/lego/